luffah/switch_to.sh/README.md

 # If not existing: change the name property of the active window
 switch_to.sh "Bla bla"  xprop -id "\${current_active_wid}" -set WM_NAME  "Bla bla"

-# Go to firefox window.
-# If not existing: Go to epiphany window
-#                  If not existing : echo a message
-switch_to.sh firefox switch_to.sh epiphany echo ":("

-# Get window ids
-switch_to.sh -l

 # or to navigate between window
 switch_to.sh --dmenu